-Table 4-9.
-Population and Per Capita Income i opulation Capita meome b.
+b.
 Agriculture.
-The Carters Dam Project Watershed and Basin below consist of approximately 3,708 farms averaging 115 acres per farm.
-In 2005, the area produced \$417 million in farm products sold and total farm earnings of more than \$117 million.
-Agriculture in the Carters Dam Project Watershed and Basin consists primarily of livestock, which account for around 95 percent of the value of farm products sold.
+The Carters Dam Project Watershed and Basin consist of approximately 3,486 farms averaging 121 acres per farm.
+In 2017, the area produced \$1 billion in farm products sold and total farm earnings of more than \$376 million.
+Agriculture in the Carters Dam Project Watershed and Basin consists primarily of livestock, which account for around 97 percent of the value of farm products sold.
 Livestock production consists primarily of poultry operations and beef cattle within the basin.
 The principal crops consist of nursery and greenhouse ornamentals, floriculture, and sod, along with vegetable farms and orchards.
 Agricultural production information and farm earnings for each of the counties in the Carters Dam Project Watershed and Basin below are shown in Table 4-10.